 HFCs (R-410A, R-32, and R-134) are better than HCFCs, but they have the potential for global warming.

 R22 Refrigerant is also known as Freon R22.
-It is the household name for a halocarbon compound CHCLF2 (mono chlorodifluoromethane).
+It is the household name for the halocarbon compound CHCLF2 (mono chlorodifluoromethane).
 The ‘R’ in R22refers to the refrigerant and the second ‘2’ indicates the atom’s fluorine compounds.

 Initially, the lowest boiling point of -40.8 degrees made it easy to use in Domestic Farm Freezers, etc.